zevero/avr_boot/README.md

 - `avrdude: AVR Part "build.mcu" not found.` or `avr-g++: error: unrecognized argument in option '-mmcu=build.mcu'`.
   - avr_boot requires Arduino IDE 1.6.1 or greater,
 - `avrdude: AVR Part "atmega644a" not found.` or similar error during **Upload** or **Upload Using Programmer** to ATmega644A, ATmega644PA, or ATmega1284.
   - This is caused by a limitation of the Arduino IDE that does not allow avr_boot's custom avrdude.conf file to be used for these actions when one of the Arduino AVR Boards programmers is selected.
-Since it doesn't interfere with avr_boot's intended usage for SD card program uploads, this issue will not be fixed at this time.
+Since it doesn't interfere with avr_boot's intended usage for SD card program uploads, the issue will not be fixed at this time.
 You can solve the issue by installing [MightyCore](https://github.com/MCUdude/MightyCore) or [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) and selecting the version of your programmer marked `(MightyCore)` or `(ATtiny)` from the **Tools > Programmer** menu.

 ## Supported Boards: